KannaDev/Hina/README.md

 ❌ Games

-❌ Setup script to allow easy installation on Windows & Linux Systems for self-hosting.
+❌ Setup script to allow easy installation on Windows & Linux Systems for self-hosting

 # Contributing